michaelhuettermann/otello/otel/README.md

+## OpenTelemetry

-Fetch the Java agent of OpenTelemetry and put it into the Otello directory, on OCI:
+etch the Java agent of OpenTelemetry and put it into the *otel* directory, on the OCI instance:

 ```curl -L -O https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent.jar```.